-Organically produced foods must be certified by a competent authority, as complying with the requirements specified by the BNSI for products bearing the designation.
+Organically produced foods must be certified by a competent authority as complying with the requirements specified by the BNSI for products bearing the organics designation.
+For further details on this subject, U.S. suppliers may contact the BNSI (contact information provided in Appendix I).